rohanprabhu/kotlin-dsl-gradle-jooq-plugin/README.md

         }
     }

-The first example uses the DSL convinience utilities that are provided as part of this plugin and they essentially create the jaxb package components for you.
+The first example uses the DSL convenience utilities that are provided as part of this plugin and they essentially create the jaxb package components for you.
 If you want to re-use certain objects, you can also use:

     val commonJdbc = jdbc {
          username = "rohan"